 Since 2000, the TLC has been providing support to communities affected by traumatic events such as homicide and illness; the most difficult being suicide.

-hrough collaborative funding by the Department of Children and Families, Division of Family and Community Partnerships, Office of School Linked services, the Traumatic Loss Coalitions for Youth Program has created an expanding statewide network that effectively works to prevent suicide and promote hope, healing, and resiliency in the aftermath of traumatic loss.
+Through collaborative funding by NJ Department of Children & Families, Children's System of Care, the Traumatic Loss Coalitions for Youth Program has created an expanding statewide network that effectively works to prevent suicide and promote hope, healing, and resiliency in the aftermath of traumatic loss.

 Traumatic Loss Coalitions for Youth (TLC)